TYPE DESIGN INFORMATION PAGE last updated on Sun Jan 19 00:31:57 EST 2020

 Austrian graphic designer (b.
 1927, Austria, d.
 2010, Hard, near Bregenz) who set up Vorarlberger Graphik Studio in 1951 in the town of Hard am Bodensee (Lake Constance) after graduating in 1950 from a graphic arts academy in Vienna.
 He specialized in poster design, and in the late 1960s, early 1970s, he turned to logo and type design.
 Picture.
 His typefaces:

 Celebrated Austrian infographics icon, a socialist who used small images, the dingbats of today, to illustrate his work in the early part of the 20th century (see Isotype Welt).
 Article on Neurath by Johannes Steil, who writes: Als Erfinder der Infografik wird Otto Neurath gesehen, ein Österreicher mit bewegtem Lebenslauf.
 Nach einem Studium der Nationalökonomie in Berlin leitet er im Ersten Weltkrieg die Abteilung für Kriegswirtschaftslehre im österreichischen Kriegsministerium, wird 1919 Leiter des Zentralwirtschaftsamtes der Ersten Münchner Räterepublik, nach deren Ende Verhaftung und Auslieferung nach Österreich.
 In Wien gründet er 1924 das Gesellschafts- und Wirtschaftsmuseum, wo erste Bildstatistiken entwickelt werden.
 1934 nach dem Sieg der Austrofaschisten erste Emigration in die Niederlande, von wo er 1940 nach dem Einmarsch der deutschen Faschisten weiter nach Großbritannien flieht.
 Dort stirbt er 1945 im Alter von 63 Jahren.
-The main reference on Neurasth is a book by Frank Hartmann and Erwin K. Bauer: Bildersprache.
-Otto Neuraths Visualisierungen (Wien, 2006).
-[Google] [More] ⦿
+Books on Neurath:

-Austrian designer of the hand-printed face Patrick Hand (2010).
+Austrian designer of the hand-printed typeface Patrick Hand (2010).
 Patrick Hand is also available at Google Font Directory.
-Patrick Hand SC (for latin and Vietnamese) was published in 2013 at Google Web Fonts.
+Patrick Hand SC (for Latin and Vietnamese) was published in 2013 at Google Web Fonts.

-Typefaces from 2013: Marchesa, Marte (hairline avant-garde font), New Spirit (2013), Max And The Dust, Essence Sans (avant-garde sans), Moondance, Dalmais (Peignotian fashion mag face), Mers (circular arc font), Camieis (squarish face), Cliche 21 (avant-garde hairline sans), Old Cave (brush face), Aspargo (hand-printed), The Rainmaker (outlined 3d face), Skandar.
+Typefaces from 2013: Rhino Luz, Erasaur, Always Together, Aspergit (avant-garde sans family), Science Fair, Our First Kiss (upright monoline connected script), Marchesa, Marte (hairline avant-garde font), New Spirit (2013), Max And The Dust, Essence Sans (avant-garde sans), Moondance, Dalmais (Peignotian fashion mag face), Mers (circular arc font), Camieis (squarish face), Cliche 21 (avant-garde hairline sans), Old Cave (brush face), Aspargo (hand-printed), The Rainmaker (outlined 3d face), Skandar.

-Designer in 1976-1977 at Berthold of the elegant artsy display faces Austrian Watzlline (bi-line face), Fat Watzlline, Watzlcross (stencil, almost a kitchen tile face), Watzlsnap, Watzlform Full, and Watzlform Open.
+Designer in 1976-1977 at Berthold of some phototypes.
+These include the elegant artsy display typefaces Austrian Watzlline (bi-line face), Fat Watzlline, Watzlcross (stencil, almost a kitchen tile face), Watzlsnap, Watzlform Full, and Watzlform Open.
 [Google] [More] ⦿

 Austrian foundry (est. 2008) located in Vienna, and run by Roland Hörmann (b.
 1976, Krems, Austria), who did some pixel fonts in the nineties for the Commodore64, and is presently art director and graphic designer.

 In 2007, he created Eltaus, an art nouveau font.
-Hörmann created the free brushy blackletter grunge face Adhesive Nr.
-Seven (2008), and the connected fifties style script face Luxus Brut (2009), and the simple handwriting family Neonoir (2010).
+Hörmann created the free brushy blackletter grunge typeface Adhesive Nr.
+Seven (2008), and the connected fifties style script typeface Luxus Brut (2009), and the simple handwriting family Neonoir (2010).

-In 2011, he published the graffiti face Whatka.
+In 2011, he published the graffiti typeface Whatka.

 PiS (was: Polenimschaufenster)